emmt/LocalFilters.jl/README.md

 mathematical morphology, etc.).

 **Cavehats:** This is a first implementation to define the API.
-It is is reasonably fast but optimization will come later notably for separable kernels.
+It is is reasonably fast but optimizations will come later notably for separable kernels.

 ## Summary